aneasystone/github-trending/README.md

 ## Css

+* 【2025-09-17】[aaaaalexis / obsidian-cupertino](https://github.com/aaaaalexis/obsidian-cupertino) - A native look and feel Obsidian theme designed for a clean, focused, and mobile-friendly writing experience.
 * 【2025-09-16】[kayozxo / GNOME-macOS-Tahoe](https://github.com/kayozxo/GNOME-macOS-Tahoe) - MacOS Tahoe inspired theme for GNOME
 * 【2025-09-13】[scholtz / wallet](https://github.com/scholtz/wallet) - Open source algorand wallet and algorand web tools - governors tools, payment gateway, ..
 * 【2025-09-11】[rstudio-education / hopr](https://github.com/rstudio-education/hopr) - This is the development site for Hands-On Programming with R, a book that teaches how to program in R, with hands-on examples.
 Read the book at https://rstudio-education.github.io/hopr.